 With many things in life, you get out what you are willing to put in.
 Sailing classes are a great example.
 Over the years, I have had students that have not even cracked the book open, and others who have literally worn out the pages reading and rereading.
 Your instructor knows which type you are during the first hour of class.
 If you are reading this, you have most likely already taken the Basic Keelboat class (quite possibly more) and decided sailing is something you would like to move forward with.
 You might even be that person literally getting ready to take Bareboat Cruising.
-But even if you aren’t … even if you have taken Bareboat or Advanced Coastal Cruising or a trip like the san diego whale watching… these tips also work to make your next sailing vacation even better.
+But even if you aren’t … even if you have taken Bareboat, Advanced Coastal Cruising or a trip like the san diego whale watching… these tips also work to make your next sailing vacation even better.

 There is a very good probability you will not hear from your Bareboat instructor until a week or less before class starts.
 Possibly not until you walk through the door of Tradewinds and get introduced in person.
 Which means, to do what I am about to recommend will require some effort on your own before class starts.
 Always start by practicing your skils, reading the book.
 And then … Plan a Bareboat Cruise!
 Finding the right professionals is also important, Very trustworthy company I found searching for Boat Repair Fort Lauderdale and they have saved me lots of times.